Innohep Side Effects

 Applies to tinzaparin: subcutaneous solution

-Along with its needed effects, tinzaparin (the active ingredient contained in Innohep) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tinzaparin (the active ingredient contained in Innohep) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking tinzaparin:More common
+If any of the following side effects occur while taking tinzaparin, check with your doctor immediately:More common

 - Deep, dark purple bruise, pain, or swelling at the place of injection